-3.2 Significant change after INQUA Congress, Christchurch, New Zealand, 1973
+3.2 Significant change after the INQUA Congress, Christchurch, New Zealand, 1973

-At the 1964 Tokyo COT meeting, the decision was taken to develop and publish a world bibliography of Quaternary tephrochronology (Westgate, 1974).
-The agreement was reinforced at the 1965 INQUA Congress in late August/early September at Boulder, USA, at a COT session that included representatives from institutions in ten counties (Neustadt, 1969).
-Kunio Kobayashi and Roald ('Fryx') Fryxell handled the project initially and then John Westgate took over on his election as secretary of COT at the INQUA Congress in Paris in 1969.
-Westgate had first become involved with COT at the 1965 INQUA Congress in Boulder, and has thus been a member for 56 years as at December, 2021.
-An ambitious deadline for completing the book's compilation was set for December, 1971 (Steen-McIntyre, 1971).
-Substantial grants to COT provided by INQUA and other funders in the early 1970s enabled the volume, entitled World Bibliography and Index of Quaternary Tephrochronology, to be published by Westgate and Gold (1974), ten years after it was first mooted (Kaizuka, 1974).
+At the 1964 Tokyo COT meeting, the decision was made to develop and publish a world bibliography of Quaternary tephrochronology (Westgate, 1974).
+The agreement was reinforced at the 1965 INQUA Congress in late August-early September at Boulder, USA, at a COT session that included representatives from institutions in 10 counties (Neustadt, 1969).
+Kunio Kobayashi and Roald ("Fryx") Fryxell handled the project initially, and John Westgate then took over upon his election as secretary of COT at the INQUA Congress in Paris in 1969.
+Westgate first became involved with COT at the 1965 INQUA Congress in Boulder and has, thus, been a member for 56 years as of December 2021.
+An ambitious deadline for completing the book's compilation was set for December 1971 (Steen-McIntyre, 1971).
+Substantial grants to COT provided by INQUA and other funders in the early 1970s enabled the volume, entitled World Bibliography and Index of Quaternary Tephrochronology, to be published by Westgate and Gold (1974), 10 years after it was first mooted (Kaizuka, 1974).